OpenEnergyPlatform/organisation/README.md

 ## Licenses

 The Open Energy Family follows the ideal of Open Science.
-Thus all material (Code, Data, Artwork) will be licensed with suitable open licenses if possible.
+Thus all material (Code, Data, Artwork) will be licensed with suitable open licenses.

 ## Acknowledgment